mrusca/heroku-buildpack-php-legacy/README.md

-# Iskandar's Fork
+# Legacy Fork

 ## Goals

 * more extensions
 * more convenience when building and using your own support assets
 * compatibility with non-Heroku platforms
-* staying in sync with upstream
+* compatibility with private legacy apps

 ### Compatibility